 “As the proud daughter of two Kenyan immigrants, I am incredibly aware of the sacrifices that my parents have made to ensure that my siblings and I have the opportunity to live a life beyond survival,” she says.
 “This truth grounds me in everything I do, and motivates me to use my education to uplift those who may not have access to the opportunities that I have had.”

-“On behalf of UConn Nation, I want to congratulate Wawa for this outstanding achievement,” says President Susan Herbst.
+“On behalf of UConn Nation, I want to congratulate Wawa for this outstanding achievement,” says President Susan Herbst of Gatheru’s Truman award.
 “She typifies the Husky spirit in her academic life, her very engaged community involvement, and through her dedication to public service.
 We are so proud of her.
 We are also delighted that the Truman Foundation has recognized a UConn undergraduate in two consecutive years – something that has not happened in more than three decades – and that three UConn nominees were scholarship finalists in a highly competitive field of candidates this year.”

 “We are very proud of Wawa’s leadership and accomplishments,” says Indrajeet Chaubey, dean and director of UConn’s College of Agriculture, Health, and Natural Resources.
 “Her passion about addressing food security and environmental sustainability is commendable, as these are grand challenges our world faces today.
 We need student leaders like Wawa to address these complex challenges.”

-Vin Moscardelli, director of UConn’s Office of National Scholarships and Fellowships – which coordinates the process through which the University nominates students for prestigious, competitive awards – says that from day one, Gatheru embraced the challenge of building and explaining the “almost super-human” record of accomplishments as a scholar, leader, and public servant necessary for the Truman Scholar selection process, something with which even the most qualified applicants often struggle.
+Vin Moscardelli, director of UConn’s Office of National Scholarships and Fellowships – which coordinates the process through which the University nominates students for prestigious, competitive awards, including the Truman and Udall scholarships – says that from day one, Gatheru embraced the challenge of building and explaining the “almost super-human” record of accomplishments as a scholar, leader, and public servant necessary for the Truman Scholar selection process, something with which even the most qualified applicants often struggle.

 “As a scholar, her record is impeccable,” Moscardelli says.
 “In all of her endeavors, Wawa has demonstrated the versatility to move seamlessly back and forth between the outside world of activism and the inside world of policy and rule-making.
 She is a bridge builder and a connector at a moment when those attributes are in short supply among our leaders.”